Overview

 Amitriptyline for facial pain

-If you have chronic pain in the face, we might prescribe you a medicine called amitriptyline.
+If you have chronic face pain, we might prescribe you a medicine called amitriptyline.
 Chronic pain (also called persistent pain) is long-term pain that lasts for more than 3 months.

 Amitriptyline is a type of medicine called a tricyclic antidepressant (TCA).
 It is widely used to treat depression, but lower amounts (doses) can treat pain.
 This medicine is only available on prescription.